Greg Manning was Jimmy Patsos' first hire after taking over the Siena program on April 3, 2013.

 As a member of the coaching staff, Manning helped complete the transformation.
 After working as a graduate assistant in 2008-09, he was promoted twice by Patsos and the program took off.
 The Greyhounds went 47-21 the last two seasons, reaching the NCAA Tournament for the first time in 18 years in 2012, and advancing to the quarterfinals of the CollegeInsider.com Postseason Tournament in 2013.

 Manning coached an 11-player team of top college players against international competition in Belgium and Germany in the summer of 2012.
+In the summer of 2014 he again took a team of college all stars that included Siena's Lavon Long and Javion Ogunyemi on a European tour of Belgium, England and France.

 Manning will assist Patsos in all facets of the Siena program, and play a leadership role in recruiting and scouting.
 He's well-known throughout the fertile Beltway scholastic circles, an area that figures to be heavily targeted under Patsos.